uviclibraries/rstudio/basics-interface.md

 - Functions and packages
 - Example code
-- Information about datasets built in to R
+- Information about datasets built into R
 - Information about other general R-related topics.

 **Viewer:** Used to view local web content.